Suppression of errors in collectively coded information: Discussion

-Prior classic theories of distributed replication (e.g., hypercycles\cite{eigen1971selforganization}) posit cooperative networks that can stabilize information, but they have been difficult to realize and manipulate at the molecular level\cite{vaidya2012spontaneous, szathmary2013propagation}.
-Although the VCG can perhaps be cast, in retrospect, as a cooperative network in the spirit of hypercycle theory, our work begins from a concrete molecular specification: here, a set of overlapping strands and their allowed anneal–extend interactions.
-That molecular starting point, rather than an abstract catalytic graph, is what makes the system experimentally tractable and tunable, allowing controlled variation of virtualness, mutation position, and kinetic parameters.
-In this aspect, our system shares features with molecularly-defined experimental models\cite{ashkenasy2004design, vaidya2012spontaneous, lincoln2009self,li2013dynamic,jeancolas2021rna}.
-While the focus of these prior works was often the emergence of catalytic cycles from random sequence pools, we focused on the maintenance of information in a more structured pool.
-This assumed structure let us quantify an architecture-driven fidelity mechanism and map how virtualness and 3$^\prime$ proximity govern the fate of mutants.
+We focused on the maintenance of information in a structured pool, although prior works often focus on the emergence of catalytic cycles from random sequence pools\cite{toyabe2019cooperative,kudella2021structured}.
+Prior classic theories of distributed replication (e.g., hypercycles\cite{eigen1971selforganization}) posit cooperative autocatalytic networks that can maintain information, but they have been difficult to realize at the molecular level\cite{ szathmary2013propagation}.
+In contrast, our work begins from a concrete molecular specification --- a set of overlapping oligos and their allowed anneal–extend interactions --- which makes the system experimentally tractable and tunable.
+This molecular grounding, rather than an abstract mutually catalyzing graph, allowed us to quantify architecture-driven fidelity.
+In this aspect, our system shares features with molecularly-defined experimental models\cite{ashkenasy2004design, vaidya2012spontaneous, lincoln2009self,li2013dynamic,jeancolas2021rna, ameta2021darwinian}.